Scalewreck-epic/ouzox-website/README.md

-Econsole is a platform designed to empower game developers by simplifying the process of uploading and managing games on the site.
-Our platform provides a level playing field where all developers, regardless of their sales figures, have an equal opportunity to be recognized for their hard work.
+The Econsole platform makes it easier to upload and manage games on the website, giving game developers more control.
+No matter how many sales they generate, every developer using our platform has an equal chance of being rewarded for their dedication.

-We understand that finding the right game can be a daunting task, which is why we have implemented advanced search features to ensure that users can find games as specifically as possible.
+We know it can be difficult to find the right game, so we've added advanced search capabilities to make sure users can look for games as precisely as possible.

-Econsole is committed to providing the best possible experience for game developers and users alike.
-We are constantly looking for ways to improve the platform and welcome feedback from the community.
+Econsole is dedicated to giving both users and game developers the best experience possible.
+We welcome community feedback and are always looking for ways to make the platform better.